Glenrothes: Early known settlement

+The land which Glenrothes now occupies was largely agricultural, and once contained a number of small rural communities and the hamlets of Cadham, Carlton and Woodside.
+Cadham Village (formally known as Coalhill) was originally a colliery village where mining was carried out from before 1730 until the late 1800s.
+Tullis Russell Ltd further developed and expanded the settlement around the 1920s to house workers at its nearby paper mills.
+It was designated a Conservation Area in 1985.
+The area now known as Woodside was at one time two small settlements, Woodside and Carleton.
+Woodside developed north of the Woodside Inn, a coaching inn that established along the Kirkcaldy to Cupar (A92) road.
+Carlton was south of the Woodside Inn concentrated around Well Road and the Mustard Seed Hall.
+In 1841 Woodside was recorded as having 29 houses and 135 inhabitants and doubled in size during the Victorian period with further expansion in the 1920s.

 Glenrothes new town

 Glenrothes was designated in 1948 under the New Towns Act 1946 as Scotland's second post-war new town.
-The planning, development, management and promotion of the new town was the responsibility of the Glenrothes Development Corporation (GDC), a quango appointed by the Secretary of State for Scotland.
+The planning, development, management and promotion of the new town were the responsibility of the Glenrothes Development Corporation (GDC), a quango appointed by the Secretary of State for Scotland.
 The corporation board consisted of eight members including a chairman and deputy chairman.
 The first meeting of the GDC was in Auchmuty House, provided by Tullis Russell on 20 June 1949.